ltzone/blog/docs/course/EE359/12_privacy.md

   3. If **heads**, then flip a second coin and report “Yes” if heads and “No” if tails
 - The above mechanism is ($\ln 3, 0)$-differentially private
   ![](./img/04-27-11-34-17.png)
+  > all the ratio in the probability space leads to 3, so that max of all ratios is also 3

 Strategies like these are called **Randomized Response**

+## Illustration of Global Sensitivity: Laplace Mechanism

 ### Global Sensitivity